PyCQA/redbaron/docs/tuto.rst

     red[0].help()

-The output might be a bit scary at first, but it's simply showing you the underlying structure that is map to the one of the JSON or Baron.
+The output might be a bit scary at first, but it's simply showing you the underlying structure that is map to the one of Baron JSON.
 Here: we are on an AssignmentNode (something like :file:`a = b`) that has 3 attributes: operator, target and value.
-The operator is an empty string (it could has been a python operator like :file:`+` in a case like :file:`a += b`) and target and value which point to other nodes (notice the :file:`->` instead of a :file:`=` in the output).
+The operator is an empty string (it could have been a python operator like :file:`+` in a case like :file:`a += b`) and target and value which point to other nodes (notice the :file:`->` instead of a :file:`=` in the output).